NHL, players agree on playoff format

 Following the qualifying round, all four playoff rounds will be best-of-seven

 series.
-The league and the NHLPA also agreed the playoffs will not follow the
+The league and the NHLPA also agreed the playoffs would not follow the

 traditional bracketed format, but instead they will be seeded again after